bcgov/NotifyBC/docs/docs/config/overview.md

 # Configuration Overview

 ::: tip Helm Chart Configurations
-The document pages in this section cover _NoitfyBC_ app level configurations only.
+The document pages in this section cover _NotifyBC_ app level configurations only.
 If your _NotifyBC_ is deployed to Kubernetes using Helm, you can also [customize](../getting-started/installation.md#customizations) infrastructure level configurations.
 :::